kutovoys/xray-torrent-blocker/README.md

 - **TidRegex** — regular expression to extract the user's `CHAT_ID` from the log entry.
 Optional.
 - **UserMessageTemplate** — the message template for notifying the user.
 Optional.
 - **UsernameRegex** — regular expression to extract the user's login from the log entry.
 Optional.
+- **StorageDir** — path to the directory for storing block data.
+Default: `/opt/tblocker`

-An example configuration file with detailed comments is available at `/opt/torrent-blocker/config.yaml`.
+An example configuration file with detailed comments is available at `/opt/tblocker/config.yaml.example`.

 ### Example for Sending Notifications to Users: